theheking/intro-to-r/content/4_dplyr.md

 ### Pipes

-But what if you wanted to select and filter?
+But what if you wanted to `select` and `filter`?
 There are three ways to do this: use intermediate dataframes, nested functions or finally, pipes.

  - By forming <b>intermediate data frames</b>, you create a temporary data frame and use that as input to the subsequent function.
 This can clutter up your workspace with lots of objects.
  - You can also <b>nest functions</b> (i.e. one function inside of another).
 This is handy but can be difficult to read if too many functions are nested.
  -   The last option, pipes, takes one function's output and sends it directly to the next.
 This is useful when you need apply different filtering or functions to the same data set.
 Pipes used in `tidyverse` packages look like `%>%` and are made available via the `magrittr` package.
 We actually installed it as part of `dplyr`.
-This is an example of a package dependency, meaning that `dplyr` requires it to work properly.
-Some packages such as `Seurat` have a very long list of dependencies so they can be quite time-consuming to install
+This is an example of a package dependency, meaning that `dplyr` requires `magrittr` to perform its standard operations
  -   Note that there is a pipe option in base R as well `|>` but it is more limited in how it can be used

 First, we are <i>piping</i>.
 Piping is the standard way of using the `tidyverse` family of packages.